 Dealing with disease and pest infestations are, perhaps, the main challenges beekeepers have to contend with.
 Diseases and pests, if not controlled, can damage honey bee colonies and in some instances wipe them out completely.
 In other instances, the products from pest or disease-infested apiaries may not be allowed into the market as they violate state and federal regulations governing the sale and use of such products.

 Beekeepers must know and understand the remedies available for the control of diseases and pests in their colonies.
 Terramycin helps suppress the spread of American Foulbrood disease in the beehive.
 It prevents the vegetative form of Paenibacillus larvae from thriving in the beehive.
 However, it does not have any effect on the viability of spores from the bacterium.

 What is Terramycin?

 The TM25 formulation is a water-soluble mixture packed in 0.6-ounce packages with each containing 25 grams of the active ingredient.
 Another formulation is the TM50, which is not readily water-soluble.
 It contains 50 grams of the active ingredient per pound.
-The third formulation is referred to as the TM100 contains 100 grams of the active ingredient per pound.
+The third formulation referred to as the TM100 contains 100 grams of the active ingredient per pound.
 This is also not water-soluble.

 To treat affected colonies, Terramycin may be applied as a liquid where it is dissolved in sugar to form a syrup feed for the bees.
 It may also be applied as dust in the blooding chamber of the bee colony and can still be applied through extender patties.
-Both beginner and experience beekeepers can use Terramycin to control American foulbrood disease in their apiaries.
+Both beginner and experienced beekeepers can use Terramycin to control American foulbrood disease in their apiaries.